Informatievlaanderen/data.vlaanderen.be2-generated/report4/doc/vocabularium/cultuur-en-jeugd/infrastructuur/ontwerpstandaard/toolchain4/oslo-converter-ea.report.md

 #||# -------------------------------------

-2025-05-20T08:40:08.111Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO-C&JI:OSLO-Generiek:Agent:rapporteertAan)
+2025-09-11T12:24:05.550Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO-C&JI:OSLO-Generiek:Agent:rapporteertAan)

-2025-05-20T08:40:08.114Z info: Connector Model:OSLO-C&JI:OSLO-CultuurEnJeugdinfrastructuur:Binnenruimte:(Binnenruimte -> Infrastructuur) is not an association with a source role.
+2025-09-11T12:24:05.554Z info: Connector Model:OSLO-C&JI:OSLO-CultuurEnJeugdinfrastructuur:Binnenruimte:(Binnenruimte -> Infrastructuur) is not an association with a source role.
 Ignoring this connector.

-2025-05-20T08:40:08.114Z info: Connector Model:OSLO-C&JI:OSLO-CultuurEnJeugdinfrastructuur:Buitenruimte:(Buitenruimte -> Infrastructuur) is not an association with a source role.
+2025-09-11T12:24:05.554Z info: Connector Model:OSLO-C&JI:OSLO-CultuurEnJeugdinfrastructuur:Buitenruimte:(Buitenruimte -> Infrastructuur) is not an association with a source role.
 Ignoring this connector.

-2025-05-20T08:40:08.115Z info: Connector Model:OSLO-C&JI:OSLO-Gebouw:Gebouw:(Gebouw -> Infrastructuur) is not an association with a source role.
+2025-09-11T12:24:05.555Z info: Connector Model:OSLO-C&JI:OSLO-Gebouw:Gebouw:(Gebouw -> Infrastructuur) is not an association with a source role.
 Ignoring this connector.

-2025-05-20T08:40:08.115Z info: Connector Model:OSLO-C&JI:OSLO-CultuurEnJeugdinfrastructuur:PodiumtechnischeFaciliteit:(PodiumtechnischeFaciliteit -> Faciliteit) is not an association with a source role.
+2025-09-11T12:24:05.555Z info: Connector Model:OSLO-C&JI:OSLO-CultuurEnJeugdinfrastructuur:PodiumtechnischeFaciliteit:(PodiumtechnischeFaciliteit -> Faciliteit) is not an association with a source role.
 Ignoring this connector.

-2025-05-20T08:40:08.115Z info: Connector Model:OSLO-C&JI:OSLO-CultureelErfgoed:Ding:(Ding -> Infrastructuur) is not an association with a source role.
+2025-09-11T12:24:05.556Z info: Connector Model:OSLO-C&JI:OSLO-CultureelErfgoed:Ding:(Ding -> Infrastructuur) is not an association with a source role.
 Ignoring this connector.

-2025-05-20T08:40:08.115Z info: Connector Model:OSLO-C&JI:OSLO-Persoon:Persoon:(Persoon -> Agent) is not an association with a source role.
+2025-09-11T12:24:05.556Z info: Connector Model:OSLO-C&JI:OSLO-Persoon:Persoon:(Persoon -> Agent) is not an association with a source role.
 Ignoring this connector.

-2025-05-20T08:40:08.116Z info: Connector Model:OSLO-C&JI:OSLO-Organisatie:Organisatie:(Organisatie -> Agent) is not an association with a source role.
+2025-09-11T12:24:05.556Z info: Connector Model:OSLO-C&JI:OSLO-Organisatie:Organisatie:(Organisatie -> Agent) is not an association with a source role.
 Ignoring this connector.

-2025-05-20T08:40:08.116Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model) and fallback URI (http://todo.com/) will be assigned.
+2025-09-11T12:24:05.557Z info: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model).
+Using fallback URI (http://todo.com/) instead.

-2025-05-20T08:40:08.116Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI) and fallback URI (http://todo.com/) will be assigned.
+2025-09-11T12:24:05.557Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI).
+Using fallback URI (http://todo.com/) instead.

-2025-05-20T08:40:08.117Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:OSLO-Generiek) and fallback URI (http://todo.com/) will be assigned.
+2025-09-11T12:24:05.557Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:OSLO-Generiek).
+Using fallback URI (http://todo.com/) instead.

-2025-05-20T08:40:08.117Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:OSLO-Gebouw) and fallback URI (http://todo.com/) will be assigned.
+2025-09-11T12:24:05.557Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:OSLO-Gebouw).
+Using fallback URI (http://todo.com/) instead.

-2025-05-20T08:40:08.117Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI) and fallback URI (http://todo.com/) will be assigned.
+2025-09-11T12:24:05.557Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI).
+Using fallback URI (http://todo.com/) instead.

-2025-05-20T08:40:08.117Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI:OD Bozar) and fallback URI (http://todo.com/) will be assigned.
+2025-09-11T12:24:05.557Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI:OD Bozar).
+Using fallback URI (http://todo.com/) instead.

-2025-05-20T08:40:08.117Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI:OD Jeugdinfrastructuur) and fallback URI (http://todo.com/) will be assigned.
+2025-09-11T12:24:05.557Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI:OD Jeugdinfrastructuur).
+Using fallback URI (http://todo.com/) instead.

-2025-05-20T08:40:08.117Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:OSLO-Consent) and fallback URI (http://todo.com/) will be assigned.
+2025-09-11T12:24:05.558Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:OSLO-Consent).
+Using fallback URI (http://todo.com/) instead.

-2025-05-20T08:40:08.118Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:OSLO-Dienst) and fallback URI (http://todo.com/) will be assigned.
+2025-09-11T12:24:05.558Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:OSLO-Dienst).
+Using fallback URI (http://todo.com/) instead.

-2025-05-20T08:40:08.118Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:OSLO-FeitelijkeVerenigingen) and fallback URI (http://todo.com/) will be assigned.
+2025-09-11T12:24:05.558Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:OSLO-FeitelijkeVerenigingen).
+Using fallback URI (http://todo.com/) instead.

-2025-05-20T08:40:08.118Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:Hulppakket) and fallback URI (http://todo.com/) will be assigned.
+2025-09-11T12:24:05.558Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:Hulppakket).
+Using fallback URI (http://todo.com/) instead.

-2025-05-20T08:40:08.118Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI:OD Bruikleen) and fallback URI (http://todo.com/) will be assigned.
+2025-09-11T12:24:05.558Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI:OD Bruikleen).
+Using fallback URI (http://todo.com/) instead.

-2025-05-20T08:40:08.118Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:OSLO-CultureelErfgoed) and fallback URI (http://todo.com/) will be assigned.
+2025-09-11T12:24:05.558Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:OSLO-CultureelErfgoed).
+Using fallback URI (http://todo.com/) instead.

-2025-05-20T08:40:08.118Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI:OD Knokke-Heist Jeugdcentrum) and fallback URI (http://todo.com/) will be assigned.
+2025-09-11T12:24:05.558Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI:OD Knokke-Heist Jeugdcentrum).
+Using fallback URI (http://todo.com/) instead.

-2025-05-20T08:40:08.118Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI:OD Buitenruimte Jeugdinfrastructuur) and fallback URI (http://todo.com/) will be assigned.
+2025-09-11T12:24:05.558Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI:OD Buitenruimte Jeugdinfrastructuur).
+Using fallback URI (http://todo.com/) instead.

-2025-05-20T08:40:08.118Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI:OD Depot) and fallback URI (http://todo.com/) will be assigned.
+2025-09-11T12:24:05.558Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI:OD Depot).
+Using fallback URI (http://todo.com/) instead.

-2025-05-20T08:40:08.118Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI:OD Kleedkamer) and fallback URI (http://todo.com/) will be assigned.
+2025-09-11T12:24:05.558Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:Objectdiagrammen C&JI:OD Kleedkamer).
+Using fallback URI (http://todo.com/) instead.

-2025-05-20T08:40:08.118Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:OSLO-Persoon) and fallback URI (http://todo.com/) will be assigned.
+2025-09-11T12:24:05.558Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:OSLO-Persoon).
+Using fallback URI (http://todo.com/) instead.

-2025-05-20T08:40:08.119Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-C&JI:OSLO-Organisatie) and fallback URI (http://todo.com/) will be assigned.
+2025-09-11T12:24:05.558Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-C&JI:OSLO-Organisatie).
+Using fallback URI (http://todo.com/) instead.

-2025-05-20T08:40:08.124Z warn: [ConnectorConverterHandler]: Connector (superInfrastructuur) does not have a package tag defined.
+2025-09-11T12:24:05.562Z warn: [ConnectorConverterHandler]: Connector (superInfrastructuur) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-05-20T08:40:08.124Z warn: [ConnectorConverterHandler]: Connector (subInfrastructuur) does not have a package tag defined.
+2025-09-11T12:24:05.562Z warn: [ConnectorConverterHandler]: Connector (subInfrastructuur) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-05-20T08:40:08.124Z warn: [ConnectorConverterHandler]: Connector (ruimte) does not have a package tag defined.
+2025-09-11T12:24:05.562Z warn: [ConnectorConverterHandler]: Connector (ruimte) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-05-20T08:40:08.124Z warn: [ConnectorConverterHandler]: Can not determine the correct base URI for connector (ruimte) and the fallback URI (http://todo.com/) will be assigned.
+2025-09-11T12:24:05.562Z warn: [ConnectorConverterHandler]: Can not determine the correct base URI for connector (ruimte) and the fallback URI (http://todo.com/) will be assigned.

-2025-05-20T08:40:08.124Z warn: [ConnectorConverterHandler]: Connector (gaatDoorIn) does not have a package tag defined.
+2025-09-11T12:24:05.562Z warn: [ConnectorConverterHandler]: Connector (gaatDoorIn) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-05-20T08:40:08.124Z warn: [ConnectorConverterHandler]: Can not determine the correct base URI for connector (gaatDoorIn) and the fallback URI (http://todo.com/) will be assigned.
+2025-09-11T12:24:05.562Z warn: [ConnectorConverterHandler]: Can not determine the correct base URI for connector (gaatDoorIn) and the fallback URI (http://todo.com/) will be assigned.

-2025-05-20T08:40:08.124Z warn: [ConnectorConverterHandler]: Connector (opgesteldIn) does not have a package tag defined.
+2025-09-11T12:24:05.563Z warn: [ConnectorConverterHandler]: Connector (opgesteldIn) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-05-20T08:40:08.124Z warn: [ConnectorConverterHandler]: Can not determine the correct base URI for connector (opgesteldIn) and the fallback URI (http://todo.com/) will be assigned.
+2025-09-11T12:24:05.563Z warn: [ConnectorConverterHandler]: Can not determine the correct base URI for connector (opgesteldIn) and the fallback URI (http://todo.com/) will be assigned.

-2025-05-20T08:40:08.140Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Generiek:Periode:begin has an empty value for tag ap-usageNote-nl.
+2025-09-11T12:24:05.580Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Generiek:Periode:begin has an empty value for tag ap-usageNote-nl.

-2025-05-20T08:40:08.140Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Generiek:Periode:einde has an empty value for tag ap-usageNote-nl.
+2025-09-11T12:24:05.580Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Generiek:Periode:einde has an empty value for tag ap-usageNote-nl.

-2025-05-20T08:40:08.149Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Cultuurparticipatie:Prijsinfo:beschikbaar has an empty value for tag ap-usageNote-nl.
+2025-09-11T12:24:05.588Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Cultuurparticipatie:Prijsinfo:beschikbaar has an empty value for tag ap-usageNote-nl.

-2025-05-20T08:40:08.150Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Cultuurparticipatie:Prijsinfo:beschikbaarTransactieVolume has an empty value for tag ap-usageNote-nl.
+2025-09-11T12:24:05.588Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Cultuurparticipatie:Prijsinfo:beschikbaarTransactieVolume has an empty value for tag ap-usageNote-nl.

-2025-05-20T08:40:08.162Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Cultuurparticipatie:Prijsinfo:beschikbareHoeveelheid has an empty value for tag ap-usageNote-nl.
+2025-09-11T12:24:05.601Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Cultuurparticipatie:Prijsinfo:beschikbareHoeveelheid has an empty value for tag ap-usageNote-nl.

-2025-05-20T08:40:08.162Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Cultuurparticipatie:Prijsinfo:inclusiefBTW has an empty value for tag ap-usageNote-nl.
+2025-09-11T12:24:05.602Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Cultuurparticipatie:Prijsinfo:inclusiefBTW has an empty value for tag ap-usageNote-nl.

-2025-05-20T08:40:08.163Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Cultuurparticipatie:Prijsinfo:prijs has an empty value for tag ap-usageNote-nl.
+2025-09-11T12:24:05.602Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Cultuurparticipatie:Prijsinfo:prijs has an empty value for tag ap-usageNote-nl.

-2025-05-20T08:40:08.164Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Cultuurparticipatie:Prijsinfo:prijsCategorie has an empty value for tag ap-usageNote-nl.
+2025-09-11T12:24:05.603Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Cultuurparticipatie:Prijsinfo:prijsCategorie has an empty value for tag ap-usageNote-nl.

-2025-05-20T08:40:08.168Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Persoon:Geslacht has an empty value for tag ap-usageNote-nl.
+2025-09-11T12:24:05.607Z warn: [ConverterHandler]: Entity with path Model:OSLO-C&JI:OSLO-Persoon:Geslacht has an empty value for tag ap-usageNote-nl.

-2025-05-20T08:40:08.184Z warn: [ConnectorConverterHandler]: Unable to determine cardinality for connector (ruimte).
+2025-09-11T12:24:05.629Z warn: [ConnectorConverterHandler]: Unable to determine cardinality for connector (ruimte).

 #||# -------------------------------------